Veneration of Mary in the Catholic Church: Catholic view of Marian apparitions

 In Marpingen, Germany, Our Lady is said to have appeared several times to three groups of visionaries: in 1876–1877, then in 1934–1936, and finally in 1999.
 The investigation conducted by the Bishop of Trier after the last apparition concluded in 2005 that "the events in Marpingen cannot be confirmed as being of supernatural origin".

 Many Marian apparitions have been reported by believers, including Our Lady of Lourdes, Our Lady of Guadalupe, and Our Lady of Fátima.
 In some cases (e.g. Alexandrina of Balazar, Padre Pio or Maria Pierina De Micheli) these have involved visions of Jesus and Mary and sometimes include a spoken element.

-The official position of the Holy See is that while the Holy Office has approved a few apparitions of the Virgin Mary, Roman Catholics at large are not required to believe them.
+The official position of the Holy See is that while the Holy Office has approved a few apparitions of the Virgin Mary, Catholics at large are not required to believe them.
 However, many Catholics express belief in Marian apparitions.
 This has included popes, e.g. four popes, i.e. Pope Pius XII, Pope John XXIII, Pope Paul VI, Pope John Paul II, Pope Benedict XVI and Pope Francis have supported the Our Lady of Fátima apparitions as supernatural.
 Pope John Paul II was particularly attached to Fátima and credited the Blessed Virgin of Fátima with saving his life after he was shot in Rome on the Feast Day of Our Lady of Fátima in May 1981.
-He donated the bullet that wounded him on that day to the Roman Catholic sanctuary at Fátima, Portugal.
+He donated the bullet that wounded him on that day to the Catholic sanctuary at Fátima, Portugal.

 As a historical pattern, Vatican approval seems to have followed general acceptance of a vision by well over a century in most cases.
 According to Salvatore M. Perrella of the Mariunum Pontifical Institute in Rome, of the 295 reported apparitions studied by the Holy See through the centuries only 12 have been approved, the latest being in May 2008.